 - Additional Living Expense coverage provides coverage for extra costs the insured incurs after a covered loss, including reasonable motel, dining, laundry, and transportation expenses.
 These are covered for the time needed to repair or replace the damaged property or become settled elsewhere in permanent quarters.
 This coverage is available only to the owner and only when the owner occupies the dwelling or one of the units in a multi-unit dwelling.

-The above provides a basic summary of the coverge of a dwelling policy.
+The above provides a basic summary of the coverge of a dwelling policy or Landlord/Tenant Policy.
 Always remember that insurance coverage is subject to conditions, limitations and exclusions.
 Please read your policy for the exact coverage you have purchased.

 What Documents May Be Required To Purchase Dwelling Insurance?